I no longer use over the counter drugs if I can possibly get away from them.

 FOR PETROLEUM JELLY REPLACEMENTS

-- Keys_soaps makes petroleum jelly substitutions using Avocado oil as its base.
-Good by toxic Petroleum jelly
+- https://www.keyspure.com/s makes petroleum jelly substitutions using Avocado oil as its base.
+These replace toxic Petroleum jelly products and I love them.
+I love this entire line and they also make great dog products.
+All very tow in toxicity.

 - Heat Cool